 You’ll get your pass certificate straight away, and you’ll have the option to hand in your provisional and order a full licence on the spot.
 You can also apply for your full licence later on — but you’ll have to do it within two years.

 Hopefully you’ll pass on the first try.
 But if you fail your driving test, you certainly wouldn’t be alone.
-The pass rate is only around 50%.
-And if it makes you feel better, a few of the Cuvverati (what we call our team members) had to attempt their driving test several times before they passed!
+The pass rate is only around 50% (we've got a separate guide on the average driving test results, if you're interested).
+And if it makes you feel better, a few of the Cuvverati (what we call our team members!) had to attempt their driving test several times before they passed!

 Your examiner should tell where you went wrong, so you’ll be aware of what areas you need to brush up on.
-But just in case, you can find out the top 10 reasons that people fail their driving test on the GOV.UK website.
+But just in case, you can find out the top 10 driving test faults.

 It’s probably worth getting in a few more lessons with your driving instructor before you try again.